-With its wide, uncrowded sandy beaches, warm sunny days and inviting Atlantic Ocean temperatures, Virginia Beach VA is a terrific family getaway.
-In fact, it’s arguably one of the most family friendly beaches in the country!
-And it doesn’t have to break the bank!
-Read on to learn about the plethora of Free Things to do in Virginia Beach, and start planning your family-friendly, budget-friendly vacation now!
+With its wide, uncrowded sandy beaches, warm sunny days and inviting Atlantic Ocean temperatures, Virginia Beach, Virginia is a terrific family getaway.
+From the Ocean Breeze Waterpark, the Marine Science Center, and the Virginia Aquarium, Virginia Beach is full of fun things to do.
+But, it doesn’t have to break the bank!
+Read on to learn about the plethora of free things to do, take advantage of the immense Virginia Beach Attractions in Norfolk and the surrounding areas, and start planning your family-friendly, budget-friendly vacation now!

 Table of Contents

 - 1 Free Things to Do in Virginia Beach VA

 - 1.1 14 Miles of Free Public Beaches

 - 1.2 Family Fun & More Free Things To Do In Virginia Beach

 - 1.3 Free Festivals, Art Shows, & Fun For Kids of All Ages

 Free Things to Do in Virginia Beach VA